mjordan/preservation_reports/README.md

 > Note: This module is no longer being maintained.
-The charts have been integrated into [Media Formats Reports](https://github.com/mjordan/media_formats_reports) and [Islandora Riprap](https://github.com/mjordan/islandora_riprap).
+The charts have been integrated into [Islandora Repository Reports](https://github.com/mjordan/islandora_repository_reports) and [Islandora Riprap](https://github.com/mjordan/islandora_riprap).

 # Preservation Reports